 Recently, my students wrapped up a fantastic arts-integrated project.
 They were totally engaged and learning while working through the rigorous requirements.
-I shared guidelines, discussed requirements, and showed completed examples while pointing out strengths and weaknesses.
+I shared guidelines, discussed requirements, and showed completed examples while pointing out strengths and weaknesses that help in increasing achievement.
 There was an energy of the work sessions, new skills gained amongst them I noticed that I just loved.
 This was evident from my informal conversations with students, and the questions they asked during the process.

 I was SO excited to see the final products emerge… until I saw the final products.

 All of that vigor and this is all I’m getting??
 I am all about process-based learning, but I also had had a vision in my mind of what we would be able to create, and the majority of students had not achieved my expectations.
 It was such a deflating feeling!
 Immediately, I started mulling over where it may have gone wrong.
 Had I not explained the project well enough?
 Should my examples have been more specific?
 Did the project design not align well enough with the standards?
 Or, did the students just not have enough foundational knowledge to produce at the level I was expecting?

 Has this ever happened to you??